iniudin/iniudin/README.md

 My activities:

 - 🔭 I’m currently working on, mmm literaly im not working right now :(
-- 🌱 I’m currently learning Golang and Flutter
+- 🌱 I’m currently learning Golang and Flutter.
 - 💬 Ask me about Mobile Legends, and Anime.
-- 📫 How to reach me: t.me/sysfdn
+- 📫 How to reach me: t.me/sysfdn.
-- 😄 Pronouns: He
+- 😄 Pronouns: He.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm not comedian.